gs109111/YoutubeCardHider/README.md

 # YoutubeCardHider
-Hide the cards at the end of the video with a click of a button
+Hide the info cards at the end of the video with a click of a button